dlounsbu/AfEA-sdm/README.md

 Workshop activities involve hands-on skill building exercises.
 All participants are encouraged to bring a personal laptop computer to the workshop, pre-installed with a free 20-day trial version of Stella Architect® system dynamics modeling software.

 Learning objectives include:
-1. Understanding tenets of systems theory in relation to the system dynamics modeling approach
+1. Understanding systems theory and the potential utility of SDM in for research and action in epidemiology
 2. Applying basic concepts of systems thinking: Drawing ‘balancing’ and ‘reinforcing’ loops
 3. Creating, running and evaluating simple system dynamics models.

-By the end of the workshop, participants will appreciate that system dynamics model building is inherently ‘mixed methods’ research, well-suited to virtual exploration of diverse complex problems in epidemiology, public health, and medicine.
+By the end of the workshop, participants will appreciate how system dynamics modeling is a novel, ‘mixed methods’ research methodology well-suited to understanding and addressing diverse, complex problems in epidemiology, public health, and medicine.